 Top 5 Nuts and Seeds:

-- Walnuts: A real nutrient powerhouse, walnuts provide omega-3s, supporting a healthy heart and brain while helping to control inflammation and blood sugar levels.
-For an occasional healthy sweet treat, try my recipe for Raw Brownie Bites, which features walnuts, almonds, cacao powder and dates.
+- Walnuts: A real nutrient powerhouse, walnuts provide omega-3s, supporting a healthy heart and brain while helping control inflammation and blood sugar levels.
+For an occasional healthy sweet treat, try my recipe for raw brownie bites, which features walnuts, almonds, cacao powder and dates.

-- Pistachios: Grown throughout the Mediterranean, it is no surprise that pistachios make this list.
+- Pistachios: Grown throughout the Mediterranean, it is no surprise that pistachiosmake this list.
 They are known to help lower cholesterol and help with weight loss.
 Stick with one-half of an ounce as a serving due to the fat content.
 While they are great in pilafs and salads, it’s hard to beat a handful of pistachios for a quick burst of energy.
-(26)

 Top 4 Lean Protein Sources:

 - Poultry: Lean cuts of chicken and turkey are a great source of protein.
 Stick with grilling, baking or poaching – avoid frying to keep the fat content within healthy levels.
-And to help with digestion, consume chicken bone broth that is naturally rich with collagen and L-glutamine, which is shown to preserve gut integrity while altering gut microbiota (flora) to improve digestive functioning.
-(28, 29)
+To help with digestion, consume chicken bone broth that is naturally rich with collagen and L-glutamine, which is shown to preserve gut integrity while altering gut microbiota (flora) to improve digestive functioning.

 - Eggs: Cage-free eggs are high in protein, rich in amino acids and have less saturated fat than their counterparts.
 Eggs, a typical breakfast staple, are also great for quick lunches and dinners.
 Pancakes for dinner?
-Sure, when they are Banana Egg Paleo Pancakes, why not!
-(30)
+Sure, when they are banana egg Paleo pancakes.

-- Legumes: High in protein, low in fat and high in fiber, legumes are an essential part of a healthy pancreatitis diet as they help to stabilize blood sugar levels and aid in weight loss.
-Specific beans including lentils, mung beans and garbanzo beans contain lipase, a digestive enzyme released by the pancreas.
-Try adding a variety of beans to your diet with hummus for lunch or a bowl of stick-to-your-ribs, Turkey Chili with Adzuki Beans.
-(31, 32)
+- Legumes: High in protein, low in fat and high in fiber, legumes are an essential part of a healthy pancreatitis diet as they help stabilize blood sugar levels and aid in weight loss.
+Specific beans, including lentils, mung beans and garbanzo beans, contain lipase, a digestive enzyme released by the pancreas.
+Try adding a variety of beans to your diet with hummus for lunch or a bowl of stick-to-your-ribs, turkey chili with adzuki beans.

 Top 3 Low-Fat Dairy: